pwoakk/house_kg/README.md

-# **Market Analysis Lab for the Automotive Sector**
+# **Market Analysis Lab for the Apartment Sector**

 Below you will find a script for parsing data from the [House.kg](https://www.house.kg/kupit-kvartiru) website.
 There is also a parsing script `main.py` that you can run.
 Retrieve new data and compare the market conditions with historical data `flats.csv` from September 2024.
-Perform in-depth analytics and visualization.

 When running the script, you need to specify the number of pages you want to parse.
 Each page on the website contains 10 listings.